 The rise and demise of theme parks can have a uniquely melancholic poetry to it.
 Like in the untainted villages of Chuansha, just before the Shanghai Disneyland bulldozers came.
 Or in Chernobyl, where an abandoned, bright-yellow ferris wheel stands in sight of the grey entombed nuclear reactor.
 Or in cheerless North Korea, where a brand-new amusement park illuminates the dark nights of Pyongyang.

 Yet, one of my timeless favorites graces the barren desert of Dubai.
 Tucked away from the public eye lies the corpse of the mighty Universal Studios Dubailand park, which started enthusiastic construction in early 2008 and came to a sudden stop roughly a year later.

 Today the site is completely abandoned; even the security guard has gone, leaving a hastily scrawled note displaying his mobile number.
 What is left is a huge, well-defined hole in the desert that was to be the Universal Studios centerpiece lake, a massive circular sand hill encompassing the park to be, and a deserted office behind a massive Universal gate, all of which are being slowly eroded by the encroaching desert.

-This was to be an amazing theme park, as the screenshots of the 2008 brochure testify, featuring a Sindbad-themed section, a King Kong jungle coaster, the world's first Ghostbuster ride and a never-before seen Jurassic Park structure.
+This was to be an amazing theme park, as the 2008 brochure testifies, featuring a Sindbad-themed section, a King Kong jungle coaster, the world's first Ghostbuster ride and a Jurassic Park structure never seen before.
 Originally scheduled for completion in 2010 (the same opening year as Universal Studios Singapore) this park would not have faced the space constraints of its South-East Asian counterpart.
 Space was in abundance, since Universal's chosen location was at the merging point of Dubai and the red, empty desert.